MCT-master/mct-master.github.io/_posts/2020-11-17-how-to-save-the-world.md

 This seemed like just the perfect, idyllic sort of scene to be obliterated by malice-filled alien beings.

-Figure 2 shows one of our microphone setups, just outside the backdoor of the Fysikkbyggning.
+Figure 2 shows one of our microphone setups, just outside the backdoor of the Fysikkbygning.
 Since we couldn't find a deadcat (wind-shield) for the rather expensive Soundfield microphone, we improvised with a lua, or "deadhat", which was loosely-woven and somewhat hairy, for a lua.
 It worked well enough, and no doubt better than an old wool sock, though this was not tested.

 <figure align="middle">
 <img src="/assets/image/2020_17_11_paulgk_Fysikkbyggning.jpg" width="80%"/>